Your Treatment Options for Advanced Breast Cancer

 In rare cases, your doctor may also recommend surgery to remove a tumor that's spread to another organ.
 They typically recommend that if the breast cancer is very limited in its spread.

 "When that happens, we can sometimes go in and remove that -- for example, if there's just one small spot on the liver," Gralow says.

 Surgery may also help if you have pain that doesn't seem to go away, a weak bone that needs to be stabilized, or another problem.

 You can't get radiation therapy on a breast that's had radiation before.
 But you may need radiation to shrink tumors in other parts of your body.
 It can:

 Stop the cancer from growing and keep symptoms under control.
-You might, for example, get radiation on a tumor that presses on your backbone to make you more comfortable.
+You might, for example, get radiation on a tumor that presses on your spine to make you more comfortable.